combinatorist/ecmascript/exercises/simple-cipher/README.md

 Ciphers are very straight-forward algorithms that allow us to render text less readable while still allowing easy deciphering.
-They are vulnerable to many forms of cryptoanalysis, but we are lucky that generally our little sisters are not cryptoanalysts.
+They are vulnerable to many forms of cryptoanalysis, but we are lucky that generally our younger siblings are not cryptoanalysts.

 The Caesar Cipher was used for some messages from Julius Caesar that were sent afield.
 Now Caesar knew that the cipher wasn't very good, but